 Kitten milk replacer.

-Do you have the knowledge necessary to care for a pregnant cat?
+Do you know how to care for a pregnant cat?

 Generally, a mother will do a great job raising her kittens by herself, however, things go wrong.
 She may die in labour or reject her kittens.
 If this is the case, do you know how to hand-raise kittens?
 Are you prepared to feed them around the clock for several weeks until they are old enough to wean?
 Will you take time off to care for newborn kittens should the mother not be able to care for them?

-Remember, that a kitten should never leave it’s mum until it is at least 10 weeks old.
-This is a common mistake novice and backyard breeders make.
-Sending kittens off to their new home from as early as 6 weeks.
-This is just way too young for a kitten to leave mum.
-They may have weaned and have been introduced to solid food, but they still have such a long way to go developmentally and emotionally.
-Also, at 6 weeks of age, they haven’t had their first vaccination and are at risk of contracting a contagious disease.
-Kittens separated from their mother at too young an age can develop many behavioural problems including aggression and inappropriate elimination.
+Remember, that a kitten should never leave its mother until it is at least 10 weeks old.
+Kittens may have weaned and have been introduced to solid food, but they still have such a long way to go developmentally and emotionally.
+Kittens who are separated from their mother at too young an age can develop behavioural problems including aggression and inappropriate elimination.

-Are you prepared to pay veterinary costs incurred in the first few weeks that the kitten is in his new home?
-Most responsible breeders will offer a health guarantee for the first few weeks.
+Most responsible breeders offer a health guarantee for the first few weeks.
 Are you going to do this?